 - Burnout or sustained overwork, which can mimic both anxiety and depression.

-It is sensible — not over-cautious — to speak with a GP about a general medical check, especially if physical symptoms are new, strong, recurring, or out of pattern, or if there have been changes in weight, appetite, energy, or sleep alongside the anxiety.
+It is sensible, not over-cautious, to speak with a GP about a general medical check, especially if physical symptoms are new, strong, recurring, or out of pattern, or if there have been changes in weight, appetite, energy, or sleep alongside the anxiety.
 Anxiety is real even when other things are also going on, and a wider view often makes it easier to choose the right kind of support.
-If symptoms are severe or frightening — for example, severe chest pain, sudden breathlessness, fainting, sudden severe headache, vision changes, or anything else that feels acutely wrong — please seek urgent medical attention rather than assuming anxiety.
+If symptoms are severe or frightening, for example severe chest pain, sudden breathlessness, fainting, sudden severe headache, vision changes, or anything else that feels acutely wrong, please seek urgent medical attention rather than assuming anxiety.

 What helps

 - Psychotherapy or counselling.
-Talking work can help people understand what is keeping anxiety going, work with worry and avoidance patterns differently, and build confidence in their own ability to cope.
+Talking work can help people understand what is keeping anxiety going, work with worry and avoidance patterns differently, and build confidence in their ability to cope.

 - Lifestyle adjustments.
-Sleep, regular movement, eating regularly, reducing caffeine and alcohol, and gentle structure in the day all influence anxiety levels.
+Sleep, regular movement, eating regularly, reducing caffeine and alcohol, and gentle structure in the day can all influence anxiety levels.

 - Learning practical tools.
 Slow breathing, grounding techniques, naming feelings, and reducing reassurance-seeking can ease moments of high anxiety.

 - Reaching out.
-Talking with someone trusted, or a professional, often eases the sense of carrying it alone.
+Talking with someone trusted, or with a professional, often eases the sense of carrying it alone.

 - Medication, in some situations.
 Some people benefit from medication, especially when anxiety is severe or persistent.
 Any decisions about medication need to be discussed with a qualified prescriber who knows the person’s full medical history.